Water leak FAQs

 If you detect a water leak and have it repaired, the repair is your responsibility and at your expense.
 However, you may be eligible to apply for a reduction in your water charges under Council's Water Leak Relief Policy.
 Strict criteria apply, some of which are as follows, and unless they are fulfilled your application will be declined.

-- the water leak must be repaired within 14 days of receiving this letter.
+- the water leak must be repaired by a registered plumber within 15 working days from date of advice.

-- a Water Leak Relief Application must be submitted to Council within 60 days as per Council's Policy
+- a Water Leak Relief Application must be submitted to Council within 60 days of having the leak repaired.

-- a Plumber's Account, detailing the repair, must be submitted with your application
+- a registered plumber's account, detailing the repair, must be submitted with your application.